DariaMartinovskaya/Smart_AirGuard/README.md

 Importantly, Node-RED is treated as a **research environment**, allowing experimental logic (e.g., threshold tuning, filtering techniques, sensor correlation analysis) to be evaluated independently of the embedded system.

+The Node-RED flow implements:

+- MQTT integration with Adafruit IO for sensor data

+- Data normalization and routing to dashboard elements

+- Predictive module with buffer and forecasting logic

+- Test mode controller for scenario-based validation

+- LED status monitoring for gas, temperature, and humidity alerts

 ## 🚨 Alert System

 ### **Priority Levels**